andykallian/pvsneslib/Sprites.md

 **OBJ_SIZE16_L32** size of sprite, you can use **OBJ_SIZE8_L16**, **OBJ_SIZE8_L32**, **OBJ_SIZE8_L64**, **OBJ_SIZE16_L32**, **OBJ_SIZE16_L64** and **OBJ_SIZE32_L64**.
 It represent the size when using **small** or **large** attribute with **oamSetEx** function, so OBJ_SIZE16_L32 mean the size is 16 pixel for small size (OBJ_SMALL) and 32 for large size (OBJ_LARGE).

-Also, if you put all graphics in VRAM during one process (with a DMA copy for example) and want to change only the size and address of sprites, you can use the function **oamInitGfxAttr()** with two paremeters : the address and the size.
+Also, if you put all graphics in VRAM during one process (with a DMA copy for example) and want to change only the size and address of sprites, you can use the function **oamInitGfxAttr()** with two parameters : the address and the size.

 ## Drawing the sprites

-Drawing a sprite on screen is the same thing that tranfering **OAM** variables to **SNES OAM**.
-This tranfert can only be done during Vblank.
+Drawing a sprite on screen is the same thing that transferring **OAM** variables to **SNES OAM**.
+This transfer can only be done during Vblank.
 But don't care about that, PVSnesLib does that for you :-D. the only thing to do is the definition of each sprite attribute in **OAM** variables.

 The function **oamSet()** does that : oamSet(id,  xspr, yspr, priority, hflip, vflip, gfxoffset, paletteoffset) .